raspberrypilearning/sense-hat-pong/worksheet.md

 ## Making a bat

-1. Next we want to draw the rest of the bat, by illuminating the LEDs immediately above and below the one that is currently illuminated.
+1. Next we want to draw the rest of the bat by illuminating the LEDs immediately above and below the one that is currently illuminated.
 To do this, we're going to make a function.
 Delete the `sense.set_pixel(0, y, 255, 255, 255)` line, and then type the following:

 	```python
 	def draw_bat():